 - Select submit to complete your request.

-To file a dispute by phone, call 800-916-8800.
+To dispute by phone, call 800-916-8800.
 The hours of operation are Monday through Friday from 8 am to 11 pm (Eastern Standard Time)

 It’s also a good idea to have any supporting documentation handy as you will need to send it in using the instructions provided by the customer service representative.